zwindler/demystifions-kubernetes/README.md

 web          ClusterIP      10.0.0.34    <none>        80/TCP                       21m
 ```

+Notice the Ports on the traefik line: **
+**.

-We can now access Traefik from the Internet by using http://dk.zwindler.fr:31889 (and https://dk.zwindler.fr:31297)
+Provided that DNS can resolve domain.tld to the IP of our Node, we can now access Traefik from the Internet by using http://domain.tld:31889 (and https://domain.tld:31297)

 But how can we connect to our website?